cyberbotics/webots/docs/blog/Webots-2022-b-release.md

 - Added possibility of importing an URDF robot on the fly
 - Added PointCloud2 support for RangeFinder device
-- Use [CadShape](../reference/cadshape.md) node to represent for visual tags with mesh
+- Use [CadShape](../reference/cadshape.md) node to represent visual properties with mesh
 - Added support for humble and rolling

 And many other bug fixes.